 Payment by e-Transfer

-You can make an payment to the Government of Northwest Territories using online banking.
+You can make a payment to the Government of Northwest Territories using online banking.
 Once payment has been made online, you must then mail a copy of the receipt or confirmation of payment with three copies of the application form and any related documentation to the NWT Rental Office.

 Financial Shared Services